lorensr/pow/README.txt

 == Description:

-You can manipulate files and directories in Ruby, but it's not fun -- it's missing POW!
+Manipulating files and directories in Ruby is boring and tedious -- it's missing POW!
 Pow treats files and directories as ruby objects giving you more power and flexibility.

-Why not use File, FileUtils, Find, FileTest, Pathname, ...?
+Why not just use File, FileUtils, Find, FileTest, Pathname, etc...?
 Because Pow combines the power of those libraries into one rubyish interface.

 == Basic Usage